 These are life issues students will face both on campus and off, in both their personal and professional lives.
 Taking the time to develop these essential skills now will have lasting effects long after students have left college.
 Though they may not realize it at the time, students can successfully share their space and their lives with someone they do not like.
 In fact, we often find that students who are friends before they live together don't stay that way - which is why we recommend that high school friends not room together - and students who do not know each other prior to becoming roommates often develop the best relationships.
 So, while room changes are possible, they are not automatic.
 We will work with the students to create an atmosphere of mutual respect and understanding.
 As a last resort, a room change can be made anytime after the second week of the semester.
 This two-week rule is in effect so that the Residence Directors have time to figure out who has and who has not shown up and what, if any, spaces are available.Q: Where do I stay if I want to take summer classes?

-A: Students are being housed in One Butler Court during the 2012 summer session.
-Summer rates are $150 per week and a mealplan - which is not required - costs $120 per week.Q: How can I get in, out, and around Keene if I don't have a car?
+A: Students are being housed in One Butler Court during the 2014 summer session.
+Summer rates are $155 per week for double rooms, $175 for singles.Q: How can I get in, out, and around Keene if I don't have a car?